 Risk: Wine after the kids go to bed

 It’s been an exhausting day, so you want to treat yourself to a glass or wine…or two after the children are in bed.
 Although it can start out innocently enough, think about all those extra calories and sugar.
 When I stopped having a glass of wine for two weeks, I lost nine pounds without exercising!

-Although there are moms who think that glass of wine late at night is going to help him sleep better it actually does the opposite which leads me to the fourth risky health habit for moms.
+Although there are moms who think that a glass of wine late at night is going to help them sleep better it actually does the opposite which leads me to the fourth risky health habit for moms.